-469 100 b each: 616 kb).
+100 and paired reads of 2×100 nucleotides using ART simulation tools [Huang et al., 2012].
+None of the performed de novo assemblies using the simulated read sets reached chromosome length (single read length 35 b: 586 kb; single read length 100 b: 596 kb; paired-end reads length 100 b each: 616 kb).
 Contigs with a size of at least 300 b cover 67-70% of the chromosome.
-470 Misassemblies and conflicts resulting from repeats have a major impact on results.
-This is 471 supported by a mapping of the 586 kb reached by the assembly of simulated reads from 'Ca. 472 P. australiense' on the chromosome in comparison to the location of potential pseudogenes 473 and multi-copy genes (Figure 3).
-However, simulated assemblies show a sequence identity of 474 99% to the reference chromosome providing an estimation of the quality and usability of 475 sequences of such a genomic draft.
-There is a high probability that also the obtained 476 assemblies of the Serbian 'stolbur' strains show a similar problematic taking into account the 477 distribution of the deduced proteins by mapping on 'Ca. P. australiense'.
-478 In comparison, assemblies based on read-simulation performed on the comparable repeat-479 poor 4,640 kb large E. coli strain K12 substr.
-MG1655 chromosome resulted in a similar 480 chromosome length covering 97-98% considering contigs with a minimal length of 300 bp 481 (single read length 35 b, TCL 4,518 kb; single read length 100 b: 4,532 kb; paired-end reads 482 length 100 b each: 4,543 kb).
-483 In conclusion, a direct estimation on completeness of the genomic draft of phytoplasmas 484 appears to be risky: sequence quality of assembled regions is expected to show high 485 confidence but usage of potential multi-copy genes for on-going studies directly from draft sequences is limited and needs additional evaluation.
+Full-length chromosomes are difficult to assemble due to misassemblies and conflicts resulting from repeats.
+This is supported by a mapping of the 586 kb reached by the assembly of simulated reads from 'Ca. P. australiense' on the chromosome in comparison to the location of potential pseudogenes and multicopy genes (fig. 3).
+However, simulated assemblies show a sequence identity of 99% to the reference chromosome providing an estimation of the quality and usability of sequences of such a genomic draft.
+There is a high probability that also the obtained assemblies of the Serbian 'stolbur' strains show a similar problem taking into account the distribution of the deduced proteins by mapping on 'Ca. P. australiense'.

+In comparison, assemblies based on read-simulation performed on the comparable repeat-poor 4,640 kb large E. coli strain K12 substr.
+MG1655 chromosome resulted in a similar chromosome length covering 97-98% considering contigs with a minimal length of 300 bp (single read